 I suspect that there are several points in this article that Meredith will benefit from.

 But one thing she doesn’t need to worry about is #9.
 I know her name, and it ain’t Meredith.

 What about you?
 Does your Sifu know your name?

 I want you to get the results that you deserve.
 I want you to fall madly in love with qigong.
 I want you to be a raving fan who tells all her friends about this awesome thing called qigong.

 If it’s not working for you, that’s okay.
 It happens.
 But instead of giving up, use this article to troubleshoot the problem.

 Before you know it, you’ll be getting the amazing benefits that the rest of us are getting from this beautiful art!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.